Philadelphia resident voices safety concerns after dirt bike, ATV riders fill city streets

 Police have worked to confiscate as many vehicles as they can to keep the motorized mayhem at bay.
 But for those hoping to put an end to the chaotic scenes, it's just not good enough.

-"If they confiscated 400 bikes there are approximately 5,000 of these riding around Philadelphia any given day," said Rick Piper.
+Rick Piper is a member of Safe Travel in Our Philadelphia, or STOP, which has been advocating for stronger enforcement against illegal riders.

-Piper is a member of Safe Travel in Our Philadelphia, or STOP, which has been advocating for stronger enforcement against illegal riders.
+"There are approximately 5,000 of these riding around Philadelphia any given day," Piper said.

-He also recorded his own video of riders along Broad Street on Saturday.
+He also recorded his own video of riders along Broad Street Saturday.

 "The danger to people, to property, and in particular, the impact on the business sector in Philadelphia has been truly devastating," Piper said.